The-going/evlproject/content/pipeline/usage/synthetic.md

 *synthetic_irq_domain*, using the `irq_create_direct_mapping()`
 routine.

-A synthetic interrupt handler can be installed for running on the root stage upon a scheduling request (i.e. being posted) from an out-of-band context as follows:
+A synthetic interrupt handler can be installed for running on the in-band stage upon a scheduling request (i.e. being posted) from an out-of-band context as follows: